Skip to content

 It’s important to note that simply having a credit score isn’t a sign you can get approved.
 Bad credit can is just as hard to overcome as no credit.
 Either may present challenges on major financing approvals, like what you get when you apply for a mortgage.

-With that in mind, if you only ever had one loan and had trouble with repayment, or you’ve had several service accounts slip into collections then your credit score may be problematic to future loan and credit approvals.
+With that in mind, if you have only ever had one loan and had trouble with repayment, or you’ve had several service accounts slip into collections, then your credit score may be problematic for future loan and credit approvals.
 What limited credit history you have to generate a score would be negative.

 In this case – or even in the case that you’ve never had any credit at all and really have no credit score – you should take the following steps: